top of page

 • Stale credentials are often overlooked, giving former contractors continued access even after their engagement ends.

-• Lack of consistent background checks or identity verification for third-party personnel increases the risk of insider threats.
+• Lack of consistent background checks or identity verification for third-party personnel increases insider threat risks.

 2. Compliance Violations

-• Regulations like HIPAA, GDPR, HITECH, and The Joint Commission require healthcare organizations to maintain strict control over who has physical and digital access to sensitive data and areas.
+• Regulations like HIPAA, GDPR, HITECH, and The Joint Commission require strict control over physical and digital access to sensitive data and areas.

 • Manual logs and inconsistent access controls make it difficult to provide audit-ready documentation, increasing the risk of fines and penalties.